zzmrl/aiva/README.md

-# Virtual Assistant
+# Automate.It Virtual Assistant (AIVA)

-A virtual assistant application.
+A virtual assistant application for the automate.it platform.

 For now, it records transcribed phone calls and text messages to a database.
 We plan to expand this with tool calls and other useful features as we build.

+## Requirements

+Ensure you have all necessary secret files:

+* `./secrets/postgres_password`
+* `./secrets/postgres_user`

+They can contain any values but they should be kept static once initialized.

 ## Components
+* Processing Backend and API
+    * Node/express API to handle webhook responses

-* Call/text management
+    * typescript
     * Twilio
-        * Server-side software to handle both call/text
+        * handles text/call (including transcription)
         * Has node and python libraries
-        * Use webhooks route requests to our backend
+        * Webhooks route requests to our backend
         * Mature solution with many potentially useful features
-* Processing Backend and API
-    * Node/express API to handle webhook responses
-    * typescript
-    * twilio libraries for handling call/text and transcription
 * Persistence
     * postgres SQL
     * Supabase